Child & Family Support Services

 Has your child been screened for kindergarten?
 Early Childhood Screening is a free developmental check-up required by the state of Minnesota for all preschool-aged children planning to attend public school.
-Download the Minnetonka Early Childhood Screening form.
+Learn more about Minnetonka Early Childhood Screening.

 Early Childhood Special Education